 See a doctor without leaving home

 Telehealth is a doctor visit through video chat or over the phone.
-It allows you to take care of your health while keeping you and others safe.
+It allows you to take care of your health without having to leave home.
 Your plan will pay for telehealth visits with your doctor.
-Can’t reach your doctor?
-Call our 24/7 NurseLine 24 hours a day, 7 days a week, at the number on your ID card.
+If you can’t reach your doctor, call 24/7 NurseLine 24 hours a day, 7 days a week, at the number on your ID card.

 Take care of your mental health

-You might be feeling anxious or stressed with all of the information about coronavirus (COVID-19).
+You might be feeling anxious or stressed with all of the information about COVID-19.
 Taking care of your mental health is more important than ever.

-Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus, cope with job loss and other COVID-19 challenges.
+Psych Hub offers free online resources and videos to help you manage stress, talk to children about COVID-19, cope with job loss, and other COVID-19 challenges.

 Finding resources you may need